What Are The Essential Elements of Pharmaceutical Quality Management Systems? [8 Examples]

-If you aren’t following current good manufacturing practices (cGMP), ISO standards, and FDA ICH Q10 guidance, then you’re leaving yourself open to making errors and incurring penalties from the Food and Drug Administration (FDA).
+If you aren’t following current good manufacturing practices (cGMP), ISO standards or ICH Q10 guidance, you’re leaving yourself open to making errors and incurring penalties from the Food and Drug Administration (FDA).

 Per the FDA ICH Q10 guidance, standards for quality management in pharma include: